docker/docs/content/extensions/private-marketplace.md

 - Windows: `C:\ProgramData\DockerDesktop`
 - Linux: `/usr/share/docker-desktop`

 Make sure your developers are signed in to Docker Desktop in order for the private marketplace configuration to take effect.
-As an administrator, you should [configure a registry.json to enforce Docker Desktop sign-in](/security/for-admins/configure-sign-in.md).
+As an administrator, you should [enforce sign-in](/security/for-admins/enforce-sign-in/_index.md).

 ## Feedback